Excerpt 6, A Seat for the Rabble

 Jason strained to hear Watley over the crowd.
 An infant squealed hysterically somewhere.
-“The Eighth Testament tells us that Secondmade man knew no shame when the Firstmade elves first saw their nakedness.
-The elves, our teachers, were sent by the gods themselves, and upheld the law we maintain secretly in our hearts: No thing living is above another.”
+“The Eighth Testament tells us that man knew no shame when elves saw their nakedness.
+The elves, our teachers, were sent by the gods themselves, and upheld the law we maintain secretly in our hearts: no thing living is above another.”

 Some men hooted rowdily; another cried, “Point us true, Firemouth!”
 Watley waited for complete silence to continue.
 “If no living thing was above another at man’s birth, can any man be within his gods-given rights to claim mastery over another?”
 The crowd’s response was swift and jarring: ”NO!”

 I can see why Charles would want this man in irons, Jason thought.
 For the rulers of Loran, the order of things was set in stone.
 There was a king, and below him his Worthy Assembly of sworn lords, priests and parish readers, and merchants, in that order; peasants came last, if at all.
 Treason it was for the poor soul who challenged that hierarchy.